f1tenth/f1tenth_lab1_template/README.md

 /rosout
 ```

-If you need multiple terminals inside the container, use `tmux`.
+If you need multiple terminals and you're inside a Docker container, use `tmux`.

-## IV: Creating a Package
+## 4: Creating a Package
 **Deliverable 1**: create a package named `lab1_pkg` in the workspace we created.
 The package needs to meet these criteria:
 - The package supports both `Python` and `C++`.
 - The package needs to have the `ackermann_msgs` dependency.